Rishabh0523/DevOps/Day - 6 ( Linux and Shell Scripting )/README.md

 ● Linux is very secure .
 ● It is very fast .

-📕 Kernal is heart of the operating system .
+📕 Kernal is Heart of the operating system .

 🔖 Kernal is responsible for following reasons :